Galactus: Fictional character biography

-Galactus was originally the Taa-an explorer Galan of the planet Taa, which existed in the prime pre-Big Bang universe.
-When an unknown cosmic cataclysm gradually begins killing off all of the other life in his universe, Galan and other survivors leave Taa on a spacecraft and are engulfed in the Big Crunch.
+Reality goes through cycles of creation and destruction.
+Galactus was originally the Taa-an explorer Galan of the planet Taa in the previous iteration of the multiverse, the Sixth Cosmos, which existed before the Big Bang of the current multiverse, the Seventh Cosmos.
+When an unknown cosmic cataclysm gradually kills all other life in his universe, Galan and other survivors leave Taa on a spacecraft and are engulfed in the Big Crunch.
 Galan, however, does not die: after bonding with the Sentience of the Universe, he changes and gestates for billions of years in an egg made of the debris of his ship that the current universe formed after the Big Bang.
-He emerges as Galactus, and though an unnamed Watcher observed Galactus's birth and recognizes his destructive nature, the Watcher chooses not to kill Galactus.
-Starving for sustenance, Galactus consumes the nearby planet of Archeopia — the first of many planets he would destroy to maintain his existence.Subsequently, in memory of his dead homeworld of Taa and the first planet (Archeopia) to fall prey to his hunger, Galactus constructs a new "homeworld": the Möbius strip-shaped space station called Taa II.
+He emerges as Galactus, and although a Watcher named Ecce observed Galactus's birth and recognizes his destructive nature, the Watcher chooses not to kill Galactus.
+Starving for sustenance, Galactus consumes the nearby planet of Archeopia—the first of many planets he would destroy to maintain his existence.
+Subsequently, in memory of his dead homeworld of Taa and the first planet (Archeopia) to fall prey to his hunger, Galactus constructs a new "homeworld": the Möbius strip-shaped space station called Taa II.

 Galactus becomes involved in a civil war among the "Proemial Gods", who had come into being during the universe's infancy.
 When a faction of the gods led by Diableri of Chaos attempts to remake the universe in their own image, Galactus kills Diableri and imprisons three others (Antiphon, Tenebrous, and Aegis) in the prison called the Kyln.

 Galactus then creates the being Tyrant out of a desire for companionship, but the two ultimately engage in a major conflict.
-Galactus decides to empower his first herald — the Fallen One — who ultimately rebels against his master.
+Galactus decides to empower his first herald—the Fallen One—who ultimately rebels against his master.
 When approaching the planet of Zenn-La, Galactus accepts the offer of Norrin Radd to become his herald, the Silver Surfer, in exchange for sparing his world.
-Eventually locating Earth, Galactus is driven off by the Fantastic Four, Uatu the Watcher, and the rebellious Silver Surfer after the Human Torch — with the Watcher's assistance — retrieves the Ultimate Nullifier from Taa II.
+Eventually locating Earth, Galactus is driven off by the Fantastic Four, Uatu the Watcher, and the rebellious Silver Surfer after the Human Torch—with the Watcher's assistance—retrieves the Ultimate Nullifier from Taa II.
 Although Galactus leaves Earth, vowing that he will never try to consume it again, he banishes the Surfer to Earth for betraying him.
 Galactus later returns for his former herald, but the Surfer is unrepentant and chooses to remain on Earth.
-Thor learns of Galactus's origin when the entity comes into conflict with Ego the Living Planet.
+Thor learns of Galactus' origin when the entity comes into conflict with Ego the Living Planet.